April 2025 climate report

 Key take away from this report

-What a difference a month makes, heavy rainfall across the region has lifted drought conditions and all soils around the region at field capacity.
+What a difference a month makes, heavy rainfall across the region has lifted drought conditions and all soils around the region are now at field capacity.

 Summary